 As a dietitian, I remind myself (and my patients) of this as we take the journey of food and lifestyle makeovers.
-That’s the fun and frustration of taking care of yourself, whether trying to grow as a professional or within your own choices day to day in caring for your body.
-So here’s some fun thought inspiration to embrace all that makes us human while we make the shift to better choices:
+That’s the fun and frustration of taking care of yourself, whether trying to grow personally or professionally.
+So here is some fun inspiration to embrace all that makes us human while we make the shift to better choices:

 1. Fiber can contribute to gas and bloating.
 Chew thoroughly, increase fiber slowly, drink plenty of water, and wear clothes that are comfortable and you feel confident in while your body adjusts.
 Read labels and understand that ingredients like sugar alcohol and inulin in large quantities have similar digestive results.
 Don’t blame fiber if it may be something else.
-Read labels, and if your symptoms are unbearable, please see your doctor.
+Read labels, and if your symptoms are unbearable or don’t feel right, see your doctor.

-2. Garlic and onion can contribute to stinky breath.
-Floss, brush teeth, gargle, carry mints.
-I carry some that are “curiously strong”. 😉
+2. Garlic and onions (and other foods) can contribute to stinky breath.
+Floss, brush your teeth, and gargle.

 3. Winter, dry, recirculated air isn’t your skin’s best friend.
-Drink water, eat plenty of fruits and vegetables within a balanced diet (all food groups) to stay hydrated and get the nutrition your entire body needs.
+Drink water and eat a balanced diet (all food groups) to stay hydrated and get the nutrition your entire body needs.

-4. Trendy diets are the shark tank of the nutrition world.
-More on this in a future post, but basically, if it sounds too good to be true, or involves odd food “rules”, it’s probably not your best bet.
+4. Trendy diets are a no. Basically, if it sounds too good to be true, or involves odd food “rules”, it’s probably not your best bet.
 You don’t need to make deals with anyone to make better choices.
 Follow the science.
 Eat a variety of foods.
 Fit in activity regularly, and sleep well.

 5. Food is eaten for more than just the nutrients it provides to sustain us.
 Own it, embrace it, enjoy it, learn more about it from people who know what they are talking about, and manage it.